MannuVilasara/qswitch/README.md

 `qswitch` allows you to switch between different QuickShell configurations (flavours) seamlessly.
 It manages the QS process, updates Hyprland keybinds, and sources flavour-specific keybind files.

-**Important:** This tool works only with "end-4" dots installed first as the main dots.
-You must install the **"ii"** flavour as the default shell, and other shells should be installed at `/etc/xdg/quickshell`.
+**Important:** This tool is designed to work with QuickShell configurations.
+Ensure your shells are installed at `/etc/xdg/quickshell` or `~/.config/quickshell`.

 ## Installation